Technix-Technothon2k22/Techties_07/README.md

 # ConnectNext

-ConnectNext is a one stop event management platform for organizers & atendees in a world post covid.
+ConnectNext is a one stop event management platform for organizers & attendees in a world post covid.
 Organizers can create one or multiple events on the platform.
 Atendees on the other hand can view all the events near them & register for them.